Brothers in Conflict

 "No, Sinj," String said, smiling.
 "Those bags are Cait's.
 I—um—I invited her up to the cabin for the weekend, and..."

 Damn, we were right!
-I thought excitedly, fighting to keep the grin off my face.
+I knew I was fighting a losing battle, trying to keep the grin off my face.
 It's about time, too!
 "Well, you two have a good time, String," I said, and the grin I was trying to suppress finally broke through.
 "Just, don't do anything I wouldn't do, okay?"

 "Boy, that leaves a lot open, Sinj," String laughed as he slapped me on the shoulder, then smiled as he saw Caitlin walking towards us.
 "Aw, c'mon, you know I'm just teasing."
-Yeah, I know, I thought, marveling again at how String seemed to be getting his sense of humor back.
+Yeah, I know.
+I found myself marveling again at how String seemed to be getting his sense of humor back.
 "Listen, Sinj.
 Thanks for—for everything."

 "Don't mention it, little brother," I said, smiling at him.
 "Besides," I said, grinning, "what are big brothers for?
 You woulda done the same for me, if the roles were reversed.
 Just..."